Kerson Leong: Life and career

 In 2018, Leong was invited by Yannick Nezet-Seguin to be artist-in-residence of the Orchestre Métropolitain for the season.
 He was also among a select group of artists who performed at the 44th G7 summit held in Charlevoix, Quebec, Canada.

 In 2019, Leong gave a special performance at the Arvo Pärt Centre in Estonia as part of the Canadian delegation accompanying the Governor General of Canada to Lithuania and Estonia.

+In 2025, Leong gave the world premiere of Found In Lostness, a piece for solo violin with string orchestra written for him by the Canadian composer Kelly-Marie Murphy and commissioned by Les Violons du Roy.

+In 2026, Leong gave the world premiere of Les Chats, a triptych about cats for solo violin and chamber orchestra written for him by the Canadian composer François Dompierre and commissioned by Les Violons du Roy.

 Leong was artist-in-residence from 2015 to 2019 at the Queen Elisabeth Music Chapel, where he was mentored by Augustin Dumay.
 Prior to that, he was also mentored by Jonathan Crow and Laurence Kayaleh, and also worked with Patinka Kopec through his participation in the National Arts Centre Young Artist Program.
 Leong’s approach to violin technique and music making is also influenced by physics concepts his father taught him related to string resonances in bowed instruments.

 He shares many of his ideas through the “Art of Etude” series on his YouTube channel.
-As a pedagogue, he has been invited to teach or give masterclasses at the Indiana University Jacobs School of Music, the Sibelius Academy, Orchestre de la Francophonie, Le Domaine Forget de Charlevoix, the University of Ottawa, Dalhousie University, and Memorial University of Newfoundland.
+As a pedagogue, he has been invited to teach or give masterclasses at the Indiana University Jacobs School of Music, the Sibelius Academy, the Colburn School, Avos Project – Scuola Internazionale di Musica, Western University, Orchestre de la Francophonie, Le Domaine Forget de Charlevoix, the University of Ottawa, Dalhousie University, and Memorial University of Newfoundland.